vincent-pradeilles/live-async-algorithms/README.md

 ## Content

-This repository contains the code sample I've used during July 14th's livestream 👉 https://www.youtube.com/watch?v=5oKJ99tRZbk
+This repository contains the code sample I've used during this livestream 👉 https://www.youtube.com/watch?v=5oKJ99tRZbk

 The repo is organized in two branches: